neuronflicker/CTF/UCF/RE_OrderMatters/README.md

 Enter password: 123456789012345678901234567890
 Access Denied.
 ```
 So we can move forward by passing 30 digits.
-As the hint suggests the password consists of 2-digit numbers, that means we're going to end up with 15 numbers making up the password.
+As the hint suggests the password consists of 2-digit numbers.
+That means we're going to end up with 15 numbers making up the password.
 The hint also says the numbers are unique, so we can try passing 15 unique numbers to the password:
 ```
 > ./order
 Enter password: 010203040506070809101112131415